How To Create A Moist Hide For A Leopard Gecko

 That means that there are a lot of hiding places between the stones in their natural habitat.
 Further the humidity in their natural environment is around 60-65 % in winter and around 75 - 80 % in the summer.
 So as you can imagine, a lot of the holes they hide in during the day are pretty moist.

 Leopard geckos use the wet hide to regulate their temperature.
-The Leopard gecko moist hide box should be placed in the cooler zone of the terrarium.
+The Leopard gecko moist hide box should be warm but not hot.
 So do not place it right below the basking lamp.
-If Leopard geckos feel the need to cool down they will hide there.
+If you place it directly under the basking spot, the moist substrate will dry out quickly and it won´t be a "wet box" anymore.

 However there are also other things geckos use this hide for.
 Female Leopard geckos lay their eggs in the moist hide.
 It does not matter if the gecko is gravid or not.
 If you do not have a male gecko, a female gecko will lay unfertilized eggs and therefore it needs a moist hide with a certain substrate (I will come to this later).
 If you do not offer this the gecko can become egg bound and that often results in the death of the animal.